SEARCH

 Inspect the Tool

-• - If your Tool has cut out, remove the Tool from the workpiece, check the battery charge level and try the tool under no load.
+- If the tool cuts out, remove it from the workpiece, check the battery level, and test under no load.

-• - If it operates you may be able to continue at a slower speed or with less force if the tool is being used within its capacity.
+- If it runs, continue at a slower speed or with less force.

-• - If it does not operate, disengage the battery from the Tool and let the Tool and/or battery cool down for 30 minutes before operating again.
+- If it does not run, remove the battery and allow both the tool and battery to cool for at least 30 minutes before retrying.

-If the issue isn’t resolved after checking above, and the Impact Wrench is still within the warranty period, take it back to Bunnings along with your receipt or proof of purchase for warranty assessment.
+If the issue persists and the impact wrench is still within its warranty period, return it to Bunnings with your receipt or proof of purchase for a warranty assessment.

 RIW18C, RIWH18X, RIW18X, R18IW-0.